Why some people are more optimistic than others — and why it matters

 The event effect

-The pandemic and other crises must surely cause a downward slide.
-However, researchers have found that significant, one-time events may not greatly affect where we stand.
+While it seems like the pandemic and other crises would cause a drop in optimism, researchers have found that significant, one-time events may not greatly affect where we stand.

 The birth of a child, the death of a partner, a first job, a cancer diagnosis — Chopik’s study found “they didn’t really predict people becoming more or less optimistic,” he says.

 The issue may be that two people can experience the same event differently; what’s terrible for one person can feel positive for someone else, and vice versa.
 Ted Schwaba, a PhD student in psychology at the University of California at Davis, is a co-author of the same study.
 He gives an example: “For some people, they move in with their partner and it’s great.
-Other people move in with their partner and it’s the worst thing they’ve ever done.”
+Other people move in with their partner, and it’s the worst thing they’ve ever done.”

 It may also come down to mind-set.
 When good things happen, optimists may take credit for doing a good job.
 When bad things happen, they may blame chance.
 “Optimists have convinced themselves that even the worst in life has a silver lining,” Chopik says, while Schwaba puts it this way: “If you’re an optimist, you can at least squeeze some lemonade out of the lemon.”